SEAGuide

 Pizza options are few and far between in Bellevue, where Pagliacci is the default.
 But for a date or an elegant dinner with a small group, Mercato Stellina is your spot.
 This fancy pizzeria serves artisanal pies with toppings that range from spicy salami and oregano to potato and rosemary.
 Round out your meal with some salads or charcuterie—and keep an eye out for the pasta specials, too.

 There are three main things you need to know about this biergarten.
 First, they have hand shuffleboard.
-Second, their ale-braised brisket nachos with spicy queso are the ideal bar snack.
+Second, their ale-braised brisket nachos with spicy queso are an ideal bar snack.
 Third, you can do a shot ski with their homemade cinnamon-chili whiskey.
 Immediately gather your friends or coworkers together and put all of this information to good use.

 You need this ramen.
 Whether you’re hanging out in a booth by yourself or here on a low-key date, order the miso ramen and a plate of chicken karaage or pork gyoza, and thank yourself for the genius dinner idea.
 Fair warning: on weekend evenings, the wait can be a little long.